Logo

 The UK student loans system can be confusing due to the multiple loan plans that exist.
 Which plan you're on depends on when and where in the UK you studied.
 This guide explains each loan type, their key differences, and how to identify which plan applies to you.

 The way your student loan works - including repayment thresholds, interest rates, and loan term - varies significantly depending on your plan type.
-Understanding your loan type is crucial for planning your finances effectively.
+Understanding your loan type is crucial for planning your finances effectively and knowing what you'll pay each month.

 Which Student Loan Plan Do You Have?
 Quick Reference